Savile Clarke Alice Productions

 Front Cover:

-Image courtesy Lindseth Collection
+Image courtesy of Jon Lindseth (Lindseth Collection now at Christ Church, Oxford)

 3: 1886, Second Revised Version